abdomohamed/pr-description-generation-ds/README.md

 - Use `EXCLUDE_LANGUAGES` to filter out unwanted repositories
 - Set `INCLUDE_PR_COMMENTS=False` if comments aren't needed
 - Increase `DELAY_BETWEEN_REQUESTS` if experiencing rate limits
+- Enable `ENABLE_IDEMPOTENT_EXTRACTION` to skip already processed PRs when resuming interrupted extractions
+- Use an appropriate `BATCH_SIZE` to balance memory usage and saving frequency